kobotoolbox/docs/source/barcode_qrcode_questions.md

 ## Advanced appearance

-When adding the “Barcode/QR code” question type, you can change the appearance settings to switch from using the default (back) camera of the device to using the front camera.
+When adding the "Barcode/QR code" question type, you can change the appearance settings to switch from using the default (back) camera of the device to using the front camera.

 ### Changing advanced Appearance in formbuilder

-To do this, go to the question settings of the “Barcode/QR code” question, and type “front” in the "Appearance(Advanced)" box
+Go to the question settings of the "Barcode/QR code" question, and type "front" in the "Appearance (Advanced)" box

 ![Changing appearance of Barcode/QRCode questions](images/barcode_qrcode_questions/change_appearance_barcode_qrcode_questions.png)

 ### Changing advanced Appearance in XLSForm

-In XLSForm, you can set the default camera for capturing the "Barcode/QR code" to be the front camera by typing ‘front’ in the "appearance" column as follows:
+In XLSForm, you can set the default camera for capturing the "Barcode/QR code" to be the front camera by typing 'front' in the `appearance` column as follows:

 | type    | name             | label                           | appearance |
 | :------ | :--------------- | :------------------------------ | :--------- |